bitrise-io/devcenter/_articles/en/monitoring/getting-started-with-trace.md

 #### Adding the config file to your app

+To use Trace on Bitrise, you need to have a `bitrise_configuration.plist` file in your Xcode project.

 1. On your own machine, clone the repository of your app, and enter its directory.
    In this example we’re using a sample app; you can use that, too, to try out Trace, or you can replace it with your own app.